dupdob/AocAutomaton/README.md

 **That's it!**, you are now ready to write your own solver classes and use the automaton to solve the puzzles.

+Want more ?
+Check the [FAQ](FAQ.md) for more details on how to use the automaton,

 [1]:	https://adventofcode.com/